 Please note: Popular titles may have waiting lists.
 Also, movies released within the past two years and reference books are not requestable.

+See our eBooks, Audiobooks & eMagazines page to learn more about our electronic lending services.
+For ebooks, there are various ebook providers, but most users will want to download the app for the cloudLibrary, Libby or OverDrive.
+This may depend on your device.
+For audiobooks and emagazines, you will need to download the RBdigital app.
 All of these resources are free with your library card but may require you to set up an additional account with the specific application.
-Help Guides are available, but if you have any questions or need troubleshooting, contact the staff at any of our library branches.
+Help guides are available, but if you have any questions or need troubleshooting, contact the staff at any of our library branches.

 Requested materials ready for pick upMaterials nearing due date (e-mail only)Overdue materialsLost materials